 - 2 1/2 cups old-fashioned rolled oats

 - 1/4 cup chia seeds

 - 1/3 cup coconut oil

 - Preheat the oven to 350 F degrees.

 - Spread the oats, almonds, chia seeds, and flax seeds on a large baking sheet.
 Toast the oats for 7-10 minutes or just until slightly golden brown.
 Transfer to a large mixing bowl and set aside.

 - In a small saucepan, combine the brown sugar, coconut oil, honey, vanilla, and salt.
 Heat the mixture over medium-low heat, stirring, until the sugar has melted.

 - Pour the sugar mixture over the oats and with a wooden spoon, stir to thoroughly combine, making sure every oat and seed is coated in the sugar mixture.
 Stir in the dried cranberries.

 - Line an 8X8-inch pan with parchment paper, leaving a few inches overhang on two sides.
-Spread the mixture evenly in pan, pressing down firmly.
-I used the bottom of a measuring cup to press down and really pack the oats, which helps them hold together better.
+Spread the mixture evenly in the pan, pressing down firmly.
+I used a bottom of a measuring cup to press down and really pack the oats, which helps them hold together better.

 - Prepare the chocolate drizzle by melting the chocolate in a small saucepan over medium-low heat until smooth.
-Using a spoon, drizzle the chocolate over the chocolate bars and then transfer to a freezer on the parchment paper for 10 minutes or until set.
+Using a spoon, drizzle the chocolate over the bars and set aside until chocolate is set.